KirkH420/calculator/README.md

+# Fork
 I forked this repo for research and educational purposes only.
 At this time, I have no plans to release binaries.

 Current changes:
 Retargeted Windows SDK Platform Toolset
 Windows SDK Version:        10.0.20348.0 <<< Latest installed Windows SDK Min.
 Version:   10.0.17134.0

 # Calculator